zBritva/PowerBI-visuals-docs/tools/usage.md

 ### Pbiviz command not found (or similar errors)

 If you run `pbiviz` in your terminal / command line you should see the help screen.
-If not it is not installed correctly.
+If not, it is not installed correctly.

 More Info: [Installation Guide](README.md)